Emmanuelonyo/Emmanuelonyo/README.md

 💼 Here are some key areas of expertise:

 - Azure Cloud Infrastructures
+- AWS Cloud Inffrastructures
-- Software Automations
+- Software Engineering / Automations
-- Backend Engineering
-- JavaScript
-- PHP
-- Python
 - Technology trends

 📚 Technologies and tools I'm currently working with:

-- PHP/Laravel
 - Node.js: Express.js, Nest.js
 - TypeScript
+- Python
+- Flask
+- Vue JS

 - Terraform
 - Terragrun
 - Powershell
+- Ansible
 - Docker
 - Kubernetes
-- Azure
 - System architecture (in progress)
 - Blockchain Development/web3 (in progress)
-- React (in progress)
-- React Native (in progress)

 🌐 You can find more about me and my work on my [website](https://emmanuelonyo.dev).
-Feel free to connect with me on [Twitter](https://twitter.com/emmanue97313084) and [LinkedIn](https://www.linkedin.com/in/emmanuel-onyo-3743a3129/).
+Feel free to connect with me on [Twitter](https://twitter.com/emmanuelonyo) and [LinkedIn](https://www.linkedin.com/in/emmanuelonyo).
 You can also reach out to me via email at [emmanuelonyo34@gmail.com](mailto:emmanuelonyo34@gmail.com).

 ---
 Thank you for considering my profile!
 I look forward to connecting with you and discussing potential opportunities.